Thank you so much for taking the time to submit your entry into the Assessment & Exercise contest.

 Component #1 – Assessment & Exercise for Performance with Nick Rosencutter

 Nick Rosencutter will show you how to identify muscle imbalances and movement dysfunction in your athletes and high-level clients in this information-packed presentation.
 He will show you the targeted assessments he uses and then the specific exercises he uses to fix the muscle imbalances and movement dysfunction in his athletes and high-level clients.

 Component #2 – Assessment & Exercise for Athleticism with Anthony Mychal

 Not everyone is an athlete, but many people want to reach a high level of athleticism.
 Anthony shows you what he did to get his athleticism back after injuring his knee during high-level martial arts movements.
 Anthony focuses on some strange and unique concepts as it relates to athleticism.
 His presentation challenges your thinking regarding functional exercises and shows you an idea that is more important than ankle mobility in your feet.

 Component #3 – Assessment & Exercise for Personal Training with John Izzo

 John discusses the role of assessment and personal training.
 He highlights what needs to be looked at beyond joint position and what is weak and tight.
 He shows you how to line up your assessments to match your general population clients’ goals and how to help – not hurt – your clients with your assessments.
-John shows you the two areas he focuses in on with his assessments and the exercises he uses to fix them in order to help his personal training clients reach their health, fitness, fat loss, and life goals.
+John shows you the two areas he focuses on with his assessments and the exercises he uses to fix them to help his training clients reach their health, fitness, fat loss, and life goals.